-Development of new light emitting materials for on-chip optical interconnects - fully funded PhD studentship available at the University of York
+Earth abundant chalcogenides for silicon photonics - PhD studentship available at the University of York

 Computers form the backbone of modern society and the digital economy.
 However, since 2010 CPUs have reached the maximum speed they can practically sustain - limited by the intrinsic loss in electrical wires.
 To overcome this limit, electrical wiring must be replaced by optical wiring, while continuing to use the mature silicon technology platform.

 Funding is available to UK and EU applicants and will cover tuition fees and a tax-free stipend at the standard EPSRC rate (currently, £15,009 per year) for 3.5 years.
-The studentship is available to start any time between February and October 2020.
+The studentship is available to start in October 2020.
 For further details and to apply see here.

 Informal enquiries regarding the above position can be made to Dr Yue Wang (email@example.com) or Prof Keith McKenna (firstname.lastname@example.org).